pablgonz/enumext-tmp/sources/CTANREADME.md

 ## Examples

-The file `enumext.pdf` contains attached examples, which can be extracted from the PDF viewer or from the command line by running:
+The file <code>&langle;enumext.pdf&rangle;</code> contains attached examples, which can be extracted from the PDF viewer or from the command line by running:

 ```